* * * * * * * * * * * * * * *

 I had this in my stash with a note attached to it that said "For Quilt Label".
 The original yardage this comes from is cotton fabric that I got back in eighties!
 My best friend from high school and I worked at garment district accounting firms back then.
 We also sewed then so did not turn down offers of free fabric (hmmm, sounds like some things haven't changed!).
 She had gotten the fabric from one of the companies her firm did work for and split the haul with me.
 When I started quilting, anything cotton that was in my sewing stash was fair game for quilting so this cotton print was handy for a number of projects.
 It started off as the stash for a Stack 'N Whack project (that is still a UFO I'm afraid):

-....was used to make a pieced fish in this project (from 2007 and recently posted about here):
+....and was used to make pieced fish blocks in this project (from 2007 and recently posted about here):

 |Used here to make the white fishes with the rainbow stripes.|